 This circuit is located in the town of Ronda, province of Málaga, approximately an hour northwest of Marbella.
 The track has a total length of 5.4 km (3.6 miles) with a constant width of 12.2 meters (39 feet).
 It consists of 13 curves to the right and 13 to the left, with a good mix of wide and narrow angles.
 The track is surrounded by beautiful landscapes of green and wooded areas, and the atmosphere and facilities are truly luxurious.
 One of the strengths of the Ascari Club is the wide variety of services and activities offered.
-It organizes individual experiences of different duration, and also for groups or families—all with expert instructors.
+It organizes individual experiences as well as group and family activities – all with expert instructors.
 It has various types of vehicles available for its customers, including single-seaters with characteristics very similar to those of a Formula 1 car.
 The facility was designed to indulge the needs of motorcar enthusiasts.

 If there is a mythical circuit for car lovers, this is it.
-It is located around the village and medieval castle of Nürbur in the Eifel Mountains, Germany.
+It is located near the village and medieval castle of Nürbur in the Eifel Mountains in Germany.
 Like a giant snake, the asphalt runs across green fields and thick groves, which together with the high difficulty of the route has earned it the nickname of “green hell circuit.”
 It boasts a total length of 28.3 kilometers (18 miles) and is quite narrow and lined with metal barriers.
 Nürburgring is considered one of the most challenging tracks in the world, definitely not suitable for beginners.
 The number of crashes and fatalities every year is not surprising given the stressful conditions of the circuit.
 At the end of the 1970s, it stopped hosting the Grand Prix of Formula 1 and now serves as a test track for production and racing cars; however, any amateur driver can pay to use it.

 Monticello, New York